ibn-salem/position_effect/README.md

 + Pheno_percentile
 + MaxPheno_percentile

 Because ClinGen haplo/triplo-sensitivity scores are indicated with ranges from 0 (not evidence) to 30 (known), we ask the program users to give weights to the values they want to analyze (i.e. if you want to consider only score values from 2 and above (recommended), give those regions a final table value of 1.
-You can either do this in the ClinGen file by susbstituting the desires scores with 1 and making everything else a 0, or by adding an extra column to the excel file and making this change with the IF selection formula).
+You can either do this in the ClinGen file by susbstituting the desired scores with 1 and making everything else a 0, or by adding an extra column to the excel file and making this change with the IF selection formula).
 The same applies to the phenomatch and max_phenomatch percentiles (i.e. if you want to include only the top quartile, assign a 1 to everything with >=0.75 percentile value).

 Finally, after adding these 0 or 1 selection values to the haplo, triplo, and phenomatch percentiles, you can either use the PERC+DHS+TAD+HAPLO+TRIPLOor the PERC+DHS+2Mb+HAPLO+TRIPLO ranking criteria similar to Table S4A from the manuscript.
 Please refer to this table if you have any further questions, the fields are self-explanatory and compliment what was described in this section.
 If still in doubt, please contact Cinthya Zepeda (cinthya.zepeda.m@gmail.com).